Syrian Jewish cuisine

-Syrian Jewish cuisine is the cuisine of the Syrian Jews.
-Although almost all Jews had left Syria by 2016, their cuisine has been preserved in books and family recipes.
+Syrian Jewish cuisine is the cuisine of Syrian Jews.
+Although almost all Jewish people left Syria by 2016, their cuisine has been preserved in books and family recipes.

 History and influences

 Since biblical times there have been Jews in the area comprising modern-day Syria.
-Syrian Jewish cuisine is distinct from Ashkenazi Jewish cuisine foods like gefilte fish, knish, or other dishes more familiar as Jewish in the United States, whose Jewish community was overwhelmingly Ashkenazi.
-In fact, in the diaspora Syrian Jewish dishes often differ from those of other Jews because they contain rice and dried fruits and other seasonings not found in other regional Jewish foodway.
+Syrian Jewish cuisine is distinct from Ashkenazi Jewish cuisine.
+In fact, Syrian Jewish dishes often differ from those of other Jews because they contain rice, dried fruits and other seasonings not found in other regional Jewish foodway.
 Because Jews are prohibited to mix meat and dairy, Syrian Jewish cuisine differed from standard Syrian cuisine because it used oil instead of butter or lamb fat in fried foods.
 After 1492 when the Sephardim were expelled from Spain, many Sephardic Jews came to Syria and brought a few dishes with Spanish names like bastel.
 Some immigrants from Italy in the seventeenth and eighteenth centuries (the so-called Francos) brought with them Italian dishes such as calsone (a sort of cheese ravioli).
 These foods were intermixed with the local Syrian Mizrahi and Musta'arabi Jewish cuisine creating new flavors and styles.
-Syrian Jews also improved versions of Syrian dishes, by emphasizing fruit and sweet-sour flavors.
-The Syrian Jews of Aleppo also made heavy use of tamarind.
-In fact tamarind based sauces are distinctively unique to Syrian Jewish cuisine.
+Syrian Jews also created their own versions of Syrian dishes, by emphasizing fruit and sweet-sour flavors.
+Distinctively, the Syrian Jews of Aleppo also made heavy use of tamarind, particularly in sauces.